antoniolarosa/SalesTaxesProblem/README.md

 	c) Create a new class that inherit from `Tax`
 	d) If necessary, create a new concrete decorator

-The only class that we open is `TaxSettings`.
-We don't touch the tax calculator engine.
-We just create new classes.
+The only class that I open is `TaxSettings`.
+I don't touch the tax calculator engine.
+I just create new classes.
-With this organization I'm following the **open/closed principle**.
+In this way I'm following the **open/closed principle**.